astherath/rust-codegen/README.md

 ## Project Goals (Priority List)

-1. Read a user-created config/schema file (toml/json) and automatically generate API endpoints using the `artix` web framework
+1. Read a user-created config/schema file (toml/json) and automatically generate API endpoints using the `actix` web framework

 2. Generated code should be completely bug free (by design)